sass/sass/doc-src/SASS_CHANGELOG.md

 * Combine ids and `:root` when unifying selectors with `@extend` and selector functions.

+* It's no longer an error to `@extend` a selector that exists in the stylesheet, but for which unification fails.

 * Add a `$weight` parameter to `invert()`.

 * The last argument in an argument list can now have a trailing comma.